 Recurve crossbows are quiet and generally lighter than compounds.
 This makes them great for hunting.
 Less moving parts makes for less noise and less weight.

-A compound crossbow will be narrower than a recurve, so getting through thigh bush or aiming around a tree for example will be easier.
+A compound will be narrower than a recurve crossbow, so getting through thigh bush or aiming around a tree for example will be easier.

-If the string breaks on a compound crossbow, you’re normally in need of a pro-shop.
+If the string breaks on a compound, you’re normally in need of a pro-shop.
 Replacing them isn’t something you can do out in the field.
 However a recurve string is relatively easy and quick to replace almost anywhere.

 Because a compound crossbow holds less weight at full draw (due to the principle of let-off), over time you’ll probably find that the trigger mechanism on a recurve crossbow will fail sooner than a compound.
 However the rest of the design will be more reliable!

 Pistol crossbows don’t have the range and power of recurve or compound crossbows.
 They can be accurate at short ranges up-to about 30 yards.
 Pistol crossbows are also smaller, lighter and more easily portable than both the other styles.
 You’ll also find them more fun and less intimidating to shoot if you’ve never used a crossbow before.